SoftwareAG/c8y-docs/content/change-logs/device-management/ui-c8y-10-18-503-0-shell-device-tab-command-name-and-description-should-be-truncated.md

 ticket: DM-3100
 version: 10.18.503.0
 ---
-When adding a new predefined command on Shell device tab, all text fields are now properly formatted making all information visible.
+When adding a new predefined command on the **Shell** tab in the device details, all text fields are now properly formatted making all information visible.